JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/evaluate-expression/index.md

   poster: ./poster_short.png
   url: https://www.youtube.com/watch?v=xVovi-VOkt0&list=PLM-t1Z4tbFfnXnghmtk6WVz10_pivOw25&index=26&t=0s
 leadin: |
-    *Get the right answer in the right context, easily, no typing.*
+    *Get the right answer in the right context, no typing.*

     Stopped at a breakpoint and want to see a result, either typed in or from a line fragment?